 of my ideas about technique and rhythm on notated handouts

 with plenty of material to last learning sessions well after

 the event was over.
 This was a great opportunity to debut

 material from my forthcoming frame drums method book (due

 out this summer).
 6 hours a day of workshops for several

 days followed by a 45" solo concert was one of the

 most unique experiences of my life.
 Simultaneously exhausting

-We spent a day doing sessions and
+We spent a day doing a clinic and

 a small concert at the biggest school for traditional music